ifthenpay/memberpress-payment-addon/readme.txt

 	- Why credentials are needed: the Backoffice Key identifies your merchant account and the API Token scopes which payment methods are available for MemberPress.
 Request a Gateway Key for MemberPress via ifthenpay support/helpdesk and create an Integration in the Backoffice to generate an API Token.

 - Callbacks / Webhooks
-	- The plugin registers a callback URL with ifthenpay (you can confirm the URL in the Backoffice). when ifthenpay notifies us a payment has completed, we verify the signed payload and mark the matching period paid in MemberPress.
+	- The plugin registers a callback URL with ifthenpay (you can confirm the URL in the Backoffice).
+When ifthenpay notifies us a payment has completed, we verify the signed payload and mark the matching period paid in MemberPress.
 	- Only minimal, non-sensitive data is sent in callbacks (reference IDs, status, amount, payment methods).
 The plugin does not transmit or store raw card PANs or full bank account numbers.

 - MemberPress